Close

 So here’s a scenario that is probably familiar to any security leader reading this.
 Your team detects a serious incident at 11 PM on a Thursday.
 You have excellent tools for understanding what happened technically.
 What you do not have, apparently, is a way to instantly coordinate your legal team, your communications team, your regulators, your board, and your IT folks all at the same time -- without someone accidentally emailing the wrong person, missing a notification deadline, or leaving the CISO stranded on a boarding flight with no visibility into what is happening back at headquarters.

 Stephen Garcia joined BreachRx as Chief Information Security Officer just weeks before we sat down to talk about all of this.
-His background spans more than two decades across Western Union, BNP Paribas, Broadridge Financial, Johnson Controls, ConsenSys, FanDuel, and Napster -- which is actually a pretty remarkable career arc when you think about it.
+His background spans more than two decades across Western Union, BNP Paribas, Broadridge Financial, Johnson Controls, ConsenSys, FanDuel, and Napster -- which is a remarkable career arc when you think about it.
 He did not join BreachRx because he built the platform.
-He joined it because, as a longtime practitioner on the customer side, he lived every single problem the platform is designed to solve.
+He joined it because, as a longtime practitioner on the customer side, he lived every problem the platform is designed to solve.

 The Gap That Has Always Existed in Incident Response

-"When a technical event transitions into an enterprise crisis and you need more than a binder and a conference call, that’s where we come in," Garcia said.
+"When a technical event expands into an enterprise crisis and you need more than a binder and a conference call, that’s where we come in," Garcia said.
 "The platform creates a governed, auditable, legally defensible response process in real time."

-This is actually a category that did not really have a name just a couple of years ago.
+This is a category that did not really have a name just a couple of years ago.
 Gartner now calls it cyber incident response management, or CIRM.
 BreachRx is largely responsible for helping define what that category looks like in practice.

 Speed and Security Are Not Actually in Conflict

 "The real conflict is between clarity and ambiguity," he said.
-"When organizations move fast and break things, what actually breaks is accountability.
-Nobody knows who approved what, who owns the outcome, who caused the failure."
+"When organizations move fast and break things, what breaks is accountability.
+Nobody knows who approved what, who owns the outcome, or who caused the failure."

-The implication of that is pretty significant.
-Building governance structures before you need them is not about slowing down -- it is about making sure that when speed actually matters, the right people are already organized around the right information.
+The implication of that is significant.
+Building governance structures before you need them is not about slowing down – it is about making sure that when speed actually matters, the right people are already organized around the right information.
 Garcia used a line from BreachRx’s chief legal officer that stuck with him: the platform helps you slow down so you can speed up.
-As he put it himself, it is a bit like the drifting scene in Cars -- you go left to go right.
+As he put it himself, it is a bit like the drifting scene in Cars – you go left to go right.

 That principle shows up in how the platform is actually built.
 The out-of-band communication layer, for example, keeps response teams connected even during a ransomware event that has taken down internal systems.
-Legal gets pulled in at exactly the right moment -- not three weeks late, which can make the difference between a manageable regulatory response and a very expensive one.
+Legal gets pulled in at exactly the right moment – not three weeks late, which can make the difference between a manageable regulatory response and a very expensive one.
 According to IBM’s Cost of a Data Breach Report, the average cost of a data breach reached $4.88 million in 2024, and organizations with strong incident response capabilities consistently see significantly lower costs.

 Personal Liability Is Reshaping How Executives Think About This

 SEC disclosure requirements, personal liability trends, and derivative lawsuits have changed the stakes in ways that were not really a factor even five years ago.
-Garcia referenced Joe Sullivan and Tim Brown -- two well-known cases in the security community -- as examples of what that exposure looks like in practice.
+Garcia referenced Joe Sullivan and Tim Brown – two well-known cases in the security community – as examples of what that exposure looks like in practice.

 The SEC’s cybersecurity disclosure rules, which took effect in late 2023, require public companies to disclose material cybersecurity incidents within four business days of determining materiality.
 That timeline alone is enough to make uncoordinated, manual response processes a serious liability.